 Adaptive Trials: A Better, Smarter Way

 Adaptive trials are different in three important ways.
 First, they have multiple arms—multiple new treatments are simultaneously compared to the standard of care.
 Second, adaptive trial protocol allows researchers to review results as the study progresses and reassign patients to treatment groups that are performing better.
 Finally, adaptive trials are bio-marker driven, allowing researchers to collect and use data that will yield personalized treatments.
 In short, adaptive trials lead to personalized therapies and faster answers on a drug’s efficacy—and save lives in the process.

 MICAT comprises academic, regulatory, and industry partners, including:

 - IMWG (International Melanoma Working Group, an AIM initiative)

 - Pharmaceutical Product Development, LLC

 - Industry partners

-MICAT is seeking support for this groundbreaking crusade to a CURE.
-To learn how you can help transform the discovery of effective treatments, contact Alicia Rowell, Vice President, AIM at Melanoma at Alicia@AIMatMelanoma.org.
+MICAT is seeking financial support for this groundbreaking crusade to find the CURE.
+To learn how you can help transform the discovery of effective treatments, contact Alicia Rowell, Vice President of AIM at Melanoma, at Alicia@AIMatMelanoma.org.